Flat Roof Extension Cost

 Approval can take up to eight weeks but is usually faster.
 As for building regulations approval, this generally costs around £100 if needed.

 For more information, visit the Planning Portal.
-Please note that rules for England/Wales may differ, to the rest of the UK.
+Please note that rules for England/Wales may differ from the rest of the UK.

 Types of Flat Roof Extension